lileyang1994/ship-matching/README.md

 # image-matching
-An Effective Image Matching Method Using Line Features in Outdoor Scene The test code will be published after the paper is published.
+An Effective Image Matching Method Using Line Features in Outdoor Scene.

+The test code will be published after the paper is published.